NOTICE: NOTIFICATION — DATE

 The undergraduate creative writing community at Spalding is a close-knit group of writers intent on learning and mastering their craft.
 The writing community shares work and engages in campus life events that include:

-• The annual Celebration of Student Writing
+• Annual Celebration of Student Writing

-• Various writing contests
+• Writing contests

 • Author visits